estonshi/spipy-wiki/README.md

 # spipy wiki

-This is a Github Pages wiki blog.
+This is a Github Pages wiki blog v3.1.

 The theme was made by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.